 Ryan Arthurs is a visual artist living in Buffalo, New York.
 He received his M.F.A. in Photography from Massachusetts College of Art and Design in 2012 and a B.F.A. in Studio Art from Carleton College in 2005.
-Ryan is currently a printmaking artist-in-residence at Anderson Ranch Arts Center in Snowmass Village, Colorado through December 2017.
+Ryan was a printmaking artist-in-residence at Anderson Ranch Arts Center in Snowmass Village, Colorado in the fall of 2017.

 For the past three years I have been making photographs between Nova Scotia, Newfoundland and Scotland.
 In this body of ongoing work I distill history into visual elements.
 I am interested in images that denote deep, glacial time.
 A time before man when the Earth was covered in ice and continental forms were unmapped.
 The work contains ideas about immigration from Europe to the New World of Atlantic Canada.
 It imagines challenges of a transatlantic journey, hopes of a better life, free of famine and persecution.
 It represents months-long oceanic crossing, fear of a new landscape, homesteading to survive the biting Canadian winter.